incredever/Life-Calendar/README.md

 ## Roadmap

 ###  Something Basic (July – August)
-Create a basic interface for adding data a basic model which saves to disk.
+Create a basic interface for adding data to a model which saves to disk.
 Any amount of actual functionality, regardless of scope or polish, is a win at this stage.
-Just some foundation that can (in the future) be iterated upon, hopefully into something worthwhile.
+Just some foundation that can (in the future) be iterated upon until it becomes something worthwhile.
 Then I should make a beta release and share it with friends and family.

 ### Something With Promise (August – September)
 Begin sharing the beta with anyone willing to take a look.
 Getting ready for a the App Store.
 For this release I'm thinking it should look something like: